NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Jesus wasn't literally named Immanuel.
 Matthew means that this name applies to Jesus because Jesus is "God with us".

+## Matthew 8:26-27

+> 26 And he said to them, “Why are you afraid, O you of little faith?”
+Then he rose and rebuked the winds and the sea, and there was a great calm.
+27 And the men marveled, saying, “What sort of man is this, that even winds and sea obey him?”

+The answer to their question is "Jehovah".
+The Bible makes clear in scriptures like [Psalm 89:9](#psalm-899) and [107:29](#psalm-10729) that Jehovah is the one who has the power over the weather to calm the storm.

 ## Matthew 9:4

 > But Jesus, knowing their thoughts, said, “Why do you think evil in your hearts?